andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 untyped world and how the compiler helps us make the transition safely.

 But really, this is all just the *start* of dependently typed programming.
 This is where things *really* start to get fun.
-(After all, for the most part, except for what is basically syntactic sugar, everything we learned in the first part is mostly standard, non-dependent Haskell.)

 Stepping into this new world can be disorienting at first.
 There’s a lot of unexpected things that come up when we start working more with these fancy new